yesoer/AlgorithmTheory/README.md

 `src` contains the modules for the various types of algorithms.
 Each of the modules is accompanied by a corresponding `.md` file with short explanations and examples on the algorithms. (very much WIP)

+modules may be imported from the package like this `from AlgorithmTheory.src.DivideConquer import DivideAndConquer` if you really need to but this repository should not be thought of as an efficient algorithm library (yet, who knows).

 `tests`, as you might've guessed, contains the testsuite.
  For each module in `src` there is a testing module in `tests/modules`.